 To Miss Bates at least, what a perfect opening.
 The short, declarative sentence, the use of that original “uninviting,” and then the long, complex sentence to follow, building a sense of our heroine: capable, but a little young, a little nervous, observant, conscientious, an eye on the road, an eye on her patient.
 There is a lovely sense of time and place: the “darkening sky of a December afternoon,” which, to Miss B., can only mean one delightful thing: the couple’s romantic entanglement and resolution will be accompanied by December’s movement towards Christmas.

 Julia arrives at Drumlochie House with her patient and self in tact, but the house is without electricity, phone, and sundry other amenities.
-Nurse Pennyfeather, however, is of the “Juno-esque” nurse figure that Neels preferred.
+Nurse Pennyfeather, however, is of the “Juno-esque” nurse figure that Neels often favoured.
 She is beautiful and capable.
 Julia soon has the house set right: she brings order and comfort to it.
 Julia lights fires and lamps, boils water, and cooks a hearty meal on the gas stove.
-This level of high competence and service to others can only find its match in a hero as capable and giving as Julia herself.
+This level of high competence and service to others can only find its match in a hero as capable and giving as Julia.

 There is a lovely fairy-tale quality to Neels’s Fifth Day.
-Howling wind and storm, blanketing snow and swirling drifts, the adept young women, a quiet house all but abandoned by servants: they need someone to complete the picture.
+Howling wind and storm, blanketing snow and swirling drifts, the adept young woman, a quiet house all but abandoned by servants: someone needed to complete the picture.
 The doorbell rings and a huge, handsome stranger asks for a place to stay the night.
 Though he chides her for being too trusting, Julia feels safe with him.
 And for us, the reader, the realization that our older, as-competent-and-giving-as-the-heroine hero has arrived in the form of Dutch Doctor Ivo Van den Werff, 30 to Julia’s 22, blonde to her dark.
-As is Neels’s wont, her nurse-heroines need a hero who is socially and economically superior, but also in experience, education, and a kind of knowingness and worldliness too.
-But the Neels hero is never superior to the heroine in his ability to love, serve, or make moral judgements.
+As is Neels’s wont, her nurse-heroines need a hero who is socially and economically superior, but also in experience, education, and a knowingness and worldliness.
+But the Neels hero is never superior to the heroine in his ability to love, serve, or render moral judgement.

 She found the stranger in the third room she looked into, lying on his back on a vast fourposter bed, fast asleep.
 She put out an urgent hand and tapped a massive shoulder and he opened his eyes at once, staring at her with a calm which she found most comforting.